sciter-sdk/go-sciter/README.md

  * Sciter Node API
  * TIScript Engine API

-# The Tailered Sciter C API
+# The Tailered Sciter C Headers
-This binding ueses a tailored version of the sciter C api, which lives in directory: `include`.
-The included c headers are mostly copied from the
+This binding ueses a tailored version of the sciter C Headers, which lives in directory: `include`.
+The included c headers are a modified version of the
-[sciter-sdk][].
+[sciter-sdk][] standard headers.

 It seems [Sciter][] is developed using C++, and the included headers in the [Sciter SDK][sciter-sdk] are a mixture of C and C++, which is not quite suitable for an easy golang binding.

-I'm not much fond of C++ since I started to use Golang, so I hope [Andrew Fedoniouk][author] the author would provide an pure C header for Sciter. :)
+I'm not much fond of C++ since I started to use Golang, so I made this modification and hope [Andrew Fedoniouk][author] the author would provide pure C header files for Sciter. :)

 # Sciter Version Support
 Currently supports [Sciter][] version `3.3.0.3` - `3.3.0.6`